connecting

 BAREFOOT Crafts and Cafe supporting a cottage industry of weavers.

-The Old Colonial Dutch Hospital in Colombo has been renovated into a new shopping and dining complex.
+The Old Colonial Dutch Hospital at the north end of Galle Face Green, has been renovated into a new shopping and dining complex.

 Negombo: